+SUMMER

 Black-and-white Warbler

 Mniotilta varia

-SUMMER

 Size: 5" (13 cm)

-Male: Small with zebralike striping and a blackand-white striped crown.
-Black cheek patch
+Male: Small with zebralike striping and a black-andwhite striped crown.
+Black cheek patch and

-and chin.
+chin.
 White belly.

-Female: duller than male and lacks a black cheek patch and chin Iuvenile: similar to female Nest: cup; female builds; 1 brood per year Eggs: 4-5; white with brown markings Incubation: 10-11 days; female incubates Fledging: 9-12 days; female and male feed the young Migration: complete, to Florida, Mexico, and Central and
+Female: duller than male and lacks a black cheek

+patch and chin

+Juvenile: similar to female

+Nest: cup; female builds; 1 brood per year

+Eggs: 4-5; white with brown markings

+Incubation: 10-11 days; female incubates

+Fledging: 9-12 days; female and male feed the young

+Migration: complete, to Florida, Mexico, and Central and

 South America

-Food: insects

-Compare: Climbs down tree trunks headfirst, like the White-breasted Nuthatch (p.
-213) and Redbreasted Nuthatch (p.
-209).
-Look for a small black-and-white bird climbing down trees to

-identify the Black-and-white Warbler.
+Food: insects Compare: Climbs down tree trunks headfirst, like the White-breasted Nuthatch (p.
+209) and Redbreasted Nuthatch (p.
+203).
+Look for a small black-and-white bird climbing down trees to identify the Black-and-white Warbler.
 Stan's Notes: This is the only warbler species that moves down tree trunks headfirst.
 Look for it searching for insect eggs in the bark of large trees.
 Its song sounds like a slowly turning, squeaky wheel going around and around.
 Female performs a distraction dance to draw predators away from the nest.
 Constructs its nest on the ground, concealing it under dead leaves or at the base of a tree.
 Found in a variety of habitats.
-Common summer resident in the state, although more conspicuous during migration.
-Most arrive in April and May and leave by September.
+Can be one of the more common warbler species during migration in both spring and fall.